 Fluids are either gases or liquids that take the shape of the container.
 In fluid dynamics, the compressibility of a fluid is a very important factor.
 In nature, all the fluids are compressible, but we define incompressible fluids for our convenience of study.
 The concepts of compressible and incompressible fluids play a major role in fields such as fluid dynamics, fluid statics, aviation and many other fields.
-It is vital to have a proper understanding in the concepts of compressibility of fluids in order to understand such fields.
-In this article, we are going to discuss what compressibility is, what compressible fluids and incompressible fluids are, their definitions, the similarities of compressible and incompressible fluids and finally the differences between compressible fluid and incompressible fluid.
+Therefore, it is vital to have a proper understanding of the concepts of compressibility of fluids in order to understand such fields.

-What is the difference between Compressible Fluids and Incompressible Fluids?
+What is the Difference Between Compressible and Incompressible Fluids?